 - Case Management

-Working in a case management position requires you to manage short and long-term patient disability claims.
-Nurses will have to work together with insurance companies, employers, and physicians to facilitate communication and ensure all parties comply with the requirements.
+Working in a case management position requires managing short- and long-term patient disability claims.
+Nurses must work with insurance companies, employers, and physicians to facilitate communication and ensure all parties comply with the requirements.

 Your main objective should be to organize funding and treatment to establish and reach a return-to-work arrangement.
-As a case manager, you will complete most of your tasks through email and over the phone.
+As a case manager, you will complete most of your tasks via email and phone.
 As a result, case management is an ideal remote position for skilled and accomplished nurses conversant with the healthcare sector.

 - Telephone Triage Nurse